Paul Williams (comedian): TV

 Williams is a presenter of Taskmaster NZ as the Taskmaster's Assistant (with Jeremy Wells as the Taskmaster) and one of the three writers of the tasks and script for the show.
-He was reviewed as the programme's "most valuable player", and has returned through the current season, with praise for his "underplayed comedy" in the role.
+He was reviewed as the programme's "most valuable player", with praise for his "underplayed comedy" in the role.
 His brother Guy, who is also a comedian, was a contestant on the first season.
-Paul appeared as a guest on episodes 48 (Oatmeal and death) and 137 (Shaqinahat) of Taskmaster The Podcast with Ed Gamble as the host.
+Paul appeared as a guest on episodes 48 (Oatmeal and death), 137 (Shaqinahat), and 164 of Taskmaster The Podcast with Ed Gamble as the host.

 He stars in the TVNZ comedy series Kid Sister along with Our Flag Means Death writer Simone Nathan, who is also his wife.

 In 2023, Williams appeared on the panel show Guy Montgomery's Guy Mont-Spelling Bee and came in second place after Dai Henwood.

+He created, wrote on and executive produced the comedy spy series New Zealand Spy, which premiered on TVNZ 2 on 29 April 2026.

 Music

 As a musician, Williams released some early albums of comedy and parody, before moving on to writing and performing original songs.
 In a 2014 radio interview with The Edge, New Zealand singer Lorde said that Williams was her favourite performer.

 Williams has released several albums of his own songs, including the EPs Songs about Girls (2014) and Jungle River Adventure (2015).
 His full-length album Surf Music (2018) was described as "an excellent, earnest piece of pop music that feels individual and unique [...] funny because Williams is funny, not because it needs to be".
 "Euroleague", the 7th track on the album, was featured as soundtrack for James Acaster's stand up tour and comedy special Cold Lasagne Hate Myself 1999.
-He performed songs from his second album, Summers in Salzburg, at a performance advertised as an album launch, in 2024, though as of July 2025 the album has not been released to the public.
+He performed songs from his second album, Summers in Salzburg, at a performance advertised as an album launch, in 2024, though as of June 2026 the album has not been released to the public.